What is a Physical Therapist?

-Physical therapists help people who have injuries or illnesses improve their movement and manage their pain.
+A physical therapist is someone who helps people with injuries or illnesses improve their movement and manage their pain.
 They are often an important part of rehabilitation and treatment of patients with chronic conditions or injuries.
 They typically work in private offices and clinics, hospitals, and nursing homes.
 They spend much of their time on their feet, actively working with patients.

 Physical therapists typically do the following: